Enterprise AI Governance Structure: Roles and Responsibilities

 The second layer is operational governance.
 This is where governance actually runs.
 It is the function responsible for executing the governance framework day to day: maintaining baselines, running monitoring schedules, assessing model change impacts, managing vendor communications, coordinating compliance activities, and escalating material issues to the executive layer.

-Operational governance requires a named owner.
+Operational governance is most effective when it has a named owner.
 This is the single most important structural decision in an AI governance operating model.
 When operational governance is owned by a named individual or team with explicit accountability, governance processes run.
 When it is a shared responsibility across multiple functions without a named owner, governance processes depend on initiative and memory rather than structure.

 The title of this role varies across organisations: AI Governance Lead, AI Platform Owner, Head of AI Operations.
 The title matters less than the accountability.
-The role should have the authority to require action from IT, business units, and vendors, the access to the information needed to monitor governance status, and the direct reporting line to the executive layer that allows material issues to be escalated without friction.
+The role is most effective when it has the authority to coordinate action from IT, business units, and vendors, the access to the information needed to monitor governance status, and a direct reporting line to the executive layer that allows material issues to be escalated without friction.

 In smaller organisations or early-stage AI deployments, operational governance may be a part-time responsibility held within an existing role, typically within IT or risk.
 As the number and complexity of AI deployments grows, dedicated resourcing becomes necessary.
 Organisations that plan for this trajectory from the outset avoid the disruptive transition of retrofitting dedicated governance into an already-embedded deployment.